 Last month I had the pleasure of meeting the founders of Go-Jek, Indonesia’s first unicorn start-up.
 They are attracting a lot of interest from Silicon Valley and beyond, shining a light on technology innovation in emerging markets.

 The Standard Chartered team mentored Askwar Hilonga during Pitch@Palace Global.
-He is using nanotechnology to filter contaminated water in Tanzania and has done a great job harnessing the P@P network to multiply the impact of his work.
+He is using nanotechnology to filter contaminated water in Tanzania.
+He has done a great job harnessing the Pitch@Palace network to multiply the impact of his work.